jamesfulford/web-samples/README.txt

 	I thought I loved Python functions and my *args and my **kwargs (ok - will miss keyword arguments) and my lambdas.
 But the power in Javascript is just... insane.
 I love it.

 	Edit: Default values for parameters can reference each other!
-Eat that, Python!
+Love it more.